 When a medium-size company is pro-active in its efforts to fund the public services, it is usually a completely different story.
-I happened to work for such company in the past.
+I happened to have worked for such company in the past.

 The company indeed lived up to its promise and gave a significant amount for various good causes and community projects.
 The only problem was, however, that the company paid its own employees well below the market rate.
 The situation was so bad that highly qualified professionals with advanced degrees were often earning less that unskilled warehouse operators were paid in the local area.

 However, mistreatment of its employees didn’t end there.
 As a qualified professionals could find a much better paid job elsewhere with relative ease, the directors of the company tried their best to convince the employees that what they were earning was, in fact, the market rate and that there weren’t that many other companies out there that were hiring for similar jobs.
 This propaganda worked well for fresh university graduates who weren’t yet experienced enough to know how the job market works.

 This was not an isolated case.
-Philanthropy doesn’t work in medium-sized business.
+Philanthropy rarely works in small and medium-size businesses.
 This is also very different from how employees are treated in the companies that are often associated with tax avoidance.
 Both Facebook and Google pay their employees well and provide the whole range of additional benefits beyond the salary.